Thirty21/Thirty21/README.md

 # 💫 About Me:
 I am a Bogor State Polytechnic student majoring in Information Technology.
 Very motivated to continue improving my skills.
 I enjoy discovering new things and sharing them with others.
-I like cats, games, and listening to music.
+I like coding, football, and basketball.

 ## 🌐 Socials: